jesseduffield/jesseduffield.github.io/_posts/2021-6-26-Compound-Components.md

 ### Type safety

 100% type safe.
-Now that AccordianSection is an interface rather than a component, we have complete control over it.
+Now that AccordionSection is an interface rather than a component, we have complete control over it.
 It is not possible to pass the wrong children to Accordion because Accordion no longer takes children.

 ### Aesthetics